GmBodhi/GmBodhi/README.md

 ### Hi there..!

-I'm Gautam, abbreviated as Gm
+I'm Gautam, abbreviated as Gm or even as GmBodhi.

 ### Contact